-Sanders didn’t think a woman could be president, Warren says
+Sanders didn’t think woman could win presidency, Warren says

 But following a Politico story over the weekend that reported the Sanders campaign had instructed some volunteers to characterize Warren as a candidate for wealthy and well-educated voters in conversations with undecided voters, Warren issued a rare critique of her opponent.
 She said she was “disappointed” Sanders was instructing staffers to “trash” her.

-That set the stage for Monday’s hours of additional squabbling — and may well spell a lively debate on Tuesday.
+That set the stage for Monday’s hours of additional squabbling — and may well spell a lively debate Tuesday.

 Stephanie Taylor and Adam Green, co-founders of the Progressive Change Campaign Committee, which has at times praised both Warren and Sanders, released its own statement Monday night saying they “believe that a back-and-forth about this private meeting is counter-productive for progressives.”